• Skip to main content

-In this post we learn about a 5 simple siren circuits, using Arduino and also with ordinary components such as transistors and capacitors yet is able to produce an alarm sound at an excruciating level.
+In this post I have explained about a 5 simple siren circuits, using Arduino and also with ordinary components such as transistors and capacitors yet is able to produce an alarm sound at an excruciating level.

 The idea was contributed by "Abu-Hafss"